 The installation consists of 25200 flower motifs aligned in three dimensional grids.
 The flower motifs are attached to the vertical axes, which are rotated by programmed fans.

 The petals of flowers are composed of several colors that produce new colors as they turn.
 The effect is one of chromatic saturation with a sense of constant evolution - a mesmerizing cascade of color.

-"In 1995, a week-long trip to Tokyo as an architectural student gave me the passion for colors.
+“In 1995, a week-long trip to Tokyo as an architectural student gave me the passion for colors.
 Overwhelming number of store signs, flying electrical cables, and the fragments of blue sky between various volumes of buildings – it was the flow of staggering colors pervading the street that built a complex depth and density, creating three-dimensional layers in the city of Tokyo.
-I felt a lot of emotions seeing all these colors, and in that very moment, I decided to move to this city."All images courtesy of Emmanuelle Moureaux.
-See more on her website or follow her work on Instagram or Facebook
+I felt a lot of emotions seeing all these colors, and in that very moment, I decided to move to this city.”All images courtesy of Emmanuelle Mvoureaux.
+View more at her home page or visit her on Instagram Facebook .